google/blockly-samples/codelabs/validation_and_warnings/validation_and_warnings.md

 ## Summary
 In this codelab, you learned:
 * How to use the field validators in Blockly's JSON API.
-* How to create extension to access Blockly's JavaScript API.
+* How to create an extension that adds functionality to a block.
 * How to create custom field validators.
 * How to validate the entire block when any part of it changes.
 * How to display a warning message on the block.